USPA-Technology/leo-cdp-static-files/README.md

 # leocdp-static-files

-Public static files for Leo CDP (Customer Data Platform)
+* Public static files for Leo CDP (Customer Data Platform)
+* For the LEO CDP deployment, check this https://github.com/trieu/leo-cdp-free-edition

 ## How to get JS file in this repo with CDN https://jsdelivr.com